aws-samples/aws-lex-v2-bot-analytics/README.md

 It provides a dashboard that you can use to continuously analyze and improve the experience of end-users interacting with your chatbot.

-This solution implements metrics and visualizations that helps you identify chatbot performance, trends and engagement insights.
-The solution extracts operational data from your Lex V2 chatbot [conversation logs](https://docs.aws.amazon.com/lexv2/latest/dg/monitoring-logs.html).
+This solution implements metrics and visualizations that help you identify chatbot performance, trends and engagement insights.
+This is done by extracting operational data from your Lex V2 chatbot [conversation logs](https://docs.aws.amazon.com/lexv2/latest/dg/monitoring-logs.html).
-It presents a unified view of how users are interacting with your chatbot in an [Amazon CloudWatch dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).
+The solution presents a unified view of how users are interacting with your chatbot in an
+[Amazon CloudWatch dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).

 Features include: